jacmkno2/maze/README.md

 - Give unique URLs to each level - DONE
 - Make levels increase in dificulty in a smart way - *DONE (smart?)
 - Generate the written instructions for each level authomatically - DONE
-- Make the instructions the SEO content for each URL
+- Make the instructions the SEO content for each URL - DONE
 -----

 Research About Better Lights: